Benjamin Church (ranger)

 Colonel Benjamin Church (c.
-1639 – January 17, 1718) was a New England military officer and politician who is best known for his role in innovative military tactics notably developing unconventional warfare.
+1639 – January 17, 1718) was a military officer and politician from the New England Colonies who is best known for his role in innovative military tactics notably developing unconventional warfare.
 He is also known for commanding the first ranger units in North America.
 Born in the Plymouth Colony, Church was commissioned by Governor Josiah Winslow to establish a company of Rangers called after the outbreak of King Philip's War.
 Church participated in numerous conflicts which involved the New England Colonies.
 The force of New Englanders he led tracked down and killed Wampanoag sachem Metacomet, a major factor in ending the conflict.

 During the French and Indian Wars, Church participated in asymmetric warfare against the French and their indigenous allies.
 He led troops to raid the French colony of Acadia during King William's War and Queen Anne's War.
 Starting his military career at the rank of captain, he was promoted to major and subsequently to the rank of colonel.

 Church paid special care to outfitting, supplying and instructing his troops in ways inspired by indigenous methods of warfare and ways of living.
 He emphasized the adoption of indigenous techniques, which prioritized small, mobile and flexible units which used the countryside for cover, in lieu of massed frontal assaults by large formations.
 Church also pioneered the use of indigenous warriors as auxiliaries to bolster and educate his soldiers.
 In 1716, his memoirs, entitled Entertaining Passages relating to Philip's War, was published and is considered by some to constitute the first American military manual.